The film programme of DOK.fest München. At the cinema. At home.

 I AM ANOTHER YOU (USA 2017, Nanfu Wang, DOK.guest Canada).
 Freedom, non-conformity and a life on the streets of America – this is what Dylan left the shelter of his home in Utah for.
 From his perspective the Chinese filmmaker Nanfu Wang explores the value of personal freedom – and its constraints.

-SILVANA – SILVANA (Schweden 2017, Mika Gustafson, Olivia Kastebring, Christina Tsiobanelis, DOK.international).
+SILVANA – SILVANA (Sweden 2017, Mika Gustafson, Olivia Kastebring, Christina Tsiobanelis, DOK.international Main Competition).
 A fascinating portrait of the Swedish rapper, Silvana Imam, who has taken Scandinavia by storm with her music and uncompromising lyrics and become a significant figurehead in Sweden’s feminist and anti-racist movements.

-THE DISTANT BARKING OF DOGS (Dänemark 2017, Simon Lereng Wilmont, DOK.international).
+THE DISTANT BARKING OF DOGS (Denmark 2017, Simon Lereng Wilmont, DOK.international Main Competition).
 10-year-old Oleg lives with his beloved grandmother in eastern Ukraine close to the front line.
 His everyday life is dictated by war.
 The film vividly shows what it means to be a child in times of conflict and to have to grow up fast.

 BIS ANS ENDE DER TRÄUME (Schweiz 2018, Wilfried Meichtry, DOK.deutsch Wettbewerb).
 The author Katharina von Arx travelled alone around the world in the 1950s.
 In Tonga she met her great love Freddy Drilhon, another free thinker.
 Amour fou in a precarious balance between self-fulfilment, the longing to be settled and a desire for freedom.